theTrueMikeBrown/SimpleIdentityServerDoc/docs/getting-started.rst

 .. image:: vs-items.png
   :width: 150px

-* The first-one *Generate security proxy* generates C# functions into the selected project.
+* The first-one **Generate security proxy** generates C# functions into the selected project.
   They are called by a client / API consumer to retrieve an RPT token.
 This one is passed into an HTTP Request Header to access to a protected resource.
-* The second option *Generate resource(s)* displays the API operations of the selected project.
+* The second option **Generate resource(s)** displays the API operations of the selected project.
-  The developer selects some operations to protect and submits his choice by clicking on "Protect".
+  The developer selects some operations to protect and submits his choice by clicking on **Protect**.
   At the end the resources are automatically created based on a naming convention.

 In the next sections we will run the second Scenario that consists to call a protected API via an API.